felipebravom/AffectiveTweets/README.md

  weka.classifiers.meta.FilteredClassifier -F "weka.filters.unsupervised.attribute.RemoveType -T string" -W    weka.classifiers.functions.LibLINEAR -- -S 1 -C 1.0 -E 0.001 -B 1.0 -L 0.1 -I 1000
  ```

  Note: Weka allows copying and pasting the configuration of their objets.
 This is very convenient when training complicated schemes.
 The FilteredClassfier allows directly  passing a filter to the classifier.
-In this example we are removing the attributes of type string.
+In this example, we are removing the attributes of type string.

 * Select the Percentage split option and start training the classifier.

 #### Train an SVM using multiple opinion lexicons, SentiStrength, and the average word-embedding vector:
 * Go back to the preprocess panel and press the *Undo* button to go back to the original dataset.
-* Go to the *Classify* panel and paste the following snippet for the classifier's configuration:
+* Go to the *Classify* panel and paste the following snippet in the classifier's configuration:
  ```
  weka.classifiers.meta.FilteredClassifier -F "weka.filters.MultiFilter -F \"weka.filters.unsupervised.attribute.TweetToSentiStrengthFeatureVector -I 1 -U -O\" -F \"weka.filters.unsupervised.attribute.TweetToEmbeddingsFeatureVector -I 1 -B /Users/admin/wekafiles/packages/AffectiveTweets/resources/w2v.twitter.edinburgh.100d.csv.gz -S 0 -K 15 -L -O\" -F \"weka.filters.unsupervised.attribute.TweetToLexiconFeatureVector -I 1 -A -D -F -H -J -L -N -P -Q -R -T -U -O\" -F \"weka.filters.unsupervised.attribute.Reorder -R 4-last,3\"" -W weka.classifiers.functions.LibLINEAR -- -S 1 -C 1.0 -E 0.001 -B 1.0 -L 0.1 -I 1000
 ```
+* We are using the MultiFilter filter to nest multiple filters.
+The Reorder filter of the end is used to discard the first two String attributes and moving the class label to the last position.

+* Now you can train a classifier bu pressing the *Start* button.

 ### Command-line Examples